Apply for a degree

 If you don’t have an active student account at MDU you can apply for a degree certificate on a form.
 Print out the form, fill it in and send it to the Division of Admissions and Degrees at MDU.

 When do I get my degree certificate?

 The degree certificate will be sent to your registered address, unless you have stated otherwise in your application.
 The University unfortunately cannot send degree certificates in PDF format or similar electronic/digital solutions.
-Due to a large number of applications, we currently have a longer processing time than usual.

 Our goal is that the processing time for complete applications should not exceed two months.
 Depending on the workload, the processing time varies during the year, which means that during the summer and early autumn there is a longer processing time.

 When we start processing your application we will contact you if we have any questions.

 You can check your application in Ladok.

 Application form - First and second cycle degrees